ut-ldma/ut-ldma.github.io/lab/local_inst.md

 ```

-### Linux-based CPU
+### x86 CPU with Linux OS without GPU

-For X86 machine without CPU, use the following to launch and run
+For X86 machine without GPU, use the following to launch and run

 ```
 $ docker pull ml2558/autocat-torchrl:new